LordMoMA/Hexagonal-Architecture/README.md

 ### Key Technology: Apache Kafka

-The key technology used by our Payments Platform is Apache Kafka - an open-source stream-processing software platform
+The key technology used by our Payments Platform is Apache Kafka: an open-source stream-processing software platform

 ![](images/kafka.png)